 When to use Reinforcement Learning

-Answer to the question above is not simple (trust me, though it could be purely my own opinion).
+The answer to the question above is not simple (trust me, though it could be purely my own opinion).
 Which kind of ML algorithm should use does not depend as much on your problem than on your dataset.

-Real life business use cases for Reinforcement Learning
+Real-life business use cases for Reinforcement Learning

 Some major domains where RL has been applied are as follows: